Despite being Turkey’s first and third largest cities (respectively), the contrast between Istanbul and Izmir couldn’t be more stark or compelling.

 It’s only an hour flight from Istanbul, but sheltered by the Gulf of Izmir on the serene coast of the Aegean Sea, the experience is polar opposite, with 8,000 years of history rubbing shoulders with beautiful sandy beaches.

-İzmir may be an underrated region, one of Turkey’s spectacular hidden gems, but tourism is starting to pick up; rumors have started flying about this buzzing cosmopolitan on the Aegean, with year round sunshine and cheap medical tourism (new teeth in Turkey has become a big trend).
+İzmir may be an underrated region, one of Turkey’s spectacular hidden gems, but tourism is starting to pick up; rumors have started flying about this buzzing cosmopolitan on the Aegean, with year round sunshine and amazing beaches.

 So, if you’re planning to visit Turkey, make sure you travel further than Istanbul and Ankаrа.
 Here are things to do in Turkey’s most westernized and historic city.